BestTimesToVisit.com Logo

 Nyhavn's Colorful Canals at Dusk

-Wander along the iconic Nyhavn harbor as the sun dips below the horizon, casting a warm glow on the brightly colored 17th-century townhouses.
-Enjoy a traditional Danish smørrebrød at one of the waterfront restaurants, and perhaps catch a street musician adding to the lively atmosphere.
+Wander along the iconic Nyhavn harbor as the sun dips below the horizon, casting a warm glow on the brightly painted 17th-century townhouses.
+Grab a traditional Danish pastry from a local bakery and find a spot on the waterfront to soak in the lively atmosphere, perhaps catching a street musician.

 See all 8 things to do →